aledeloss/little-site/README.md

 ## LITTLE SITE

 This is a personal little site, meant to show how I intend to do code: simple, accesible, tested and beautiful.
-Please note that it`s an early work in progress.
+Please note that it`s a very early work in progress.
 Feel free to reach me at aledeloss@gmail.com for further details.

 # Getting Started with Create React App